Barbarian

 -

-While raging, the first creature you hit on each of your turns with a weapon attack takes extra damage equal to 1d6 + 2.
-The extra damage is radiant
+As a novice, you can channel divine fury into your weapon strikes.
+While you're raging, the first creature you hit on each of your turns with a weapon attack takes extra radiant damage equal to 1d6 + your strength modifier.

 -